IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Positive measures
 >  The State party must not only adopt measures of protection, but also **positive measures** in all areas so as to achieve the effective and equal empowerment of women.
 ICCPR GC 28 - p 3

+> The Committee also wishes to point out that the **principle of equality sometimes requires States parties to take affirmative action in order to diminish or eliminate conditions which cause or help to perpetuate discrimination prohibited by the Covenant**.
+For example, in a State where the general conditions of a certain part of the population prevent or impair their enjoyment of human rights, the State should take specific action to correct those conditions.
+Such action may involve granting for a time to the part of the population concerned certain preferential treatment in specific matters as compared with the rest of the population.
+However, as long as such action is needed to correct discrimination in fact, it is a case of legitimate differentiation under the Covenant.
+ICCPR GC 18 - p10

 #### Reporting